 - Retirement savings.
 When I left my previous job, I rolled over my 401(k) into an IRA account.
 Now I have a new 401(k) plan through my current employer, which matches the first 6% of my salary I put in.
 I started at 10% but lowered it to 6% due to wedding payments.
 But once that’s over, I will push it to 12% to catch back up.

 “I saw something online for a 52-week savings strategy and decided to do it because it looked simple.
 I saved $1 the first week, $2 the second week, $3 the third week, and so on.
 I ended up with $1,375 for the first year.”Tweet

 Third step: making some money adjustments

 To pay for the wedding and any other short-term goals in the future, I’m doing three big things:

-- Making a budget — I don’t use any fancy tools, just a spreadsheet to track what I’m usually spending in a month.
+- Making a budget.
+I don’t use any fancy tools, just a spreadsheet to track what I’m spending in a month.
 I set a maximum number, and I typically just reach it or I’m a little below.
 If I am a little above, it’s fine.
-The goal is that I know how much I’ll spend on my cell phone, car payment, and other monthly expenses, and I can plan my savings and other spending needs around that number.
+The goal is that I know how much I’ll spend on monthly expenses, and I can plan my savings and other needs around that number.

-- Cutting the frivolous spending — When I was in my early twenties, I used my money to buy shoes, a videogame system, speakers, insert any frivolous object here.
+- Cutting the frivolous spending.
+When I was in my 20s, I used my money to buy shoes, a video game system, speakers, insert any frivolous object here.
 I could have put that money aside into a savings or investment account, and I regret that I didn’t.
-Now, we have a warehouse club membership and shop there once a month in bulk.
-We don’t eat out much.
-I pack lunches instead of going to the cafeteria, and I take the bus instead of driving to save on gas.
-Little things like that add up, and I can use the money I save for the wedding or apply it to my credit card debt.
+Now we’re more money-conscious: We don’t eat out much, buy in bulk, pack lunches for work, and I take the bus instead of driving.
+Little things like that add up.

 Fourth step: seeking advice to feel more secure